liquity/dev/README.md

 Liquity generates revenue in two ways: redemptions, and issuance of new LUSD tokens.

 Redemptions fees are paid in ETH.
-Issuance fees (when a user opens a trove, or issues more LUSD from their existing trove) are paid in LUSD.
+Issuance fees (when a user opens a Trove, or issues more LUSD from their existing Trove) are paid in LUSD.

 ### Redemption Fee